DNA testing: what it can tell you — and what it can’t.

 DNA Test 101 – What a DNA Test Actually Measures

-What DNA tests can tell you
+What DNA tests can help with

-- Genetic relatives and shared DNA segments
+- Relative matching and shared DNA segments

-- Migration patterns and historical regions
+- Migration patterns and historical region signals

 What DNA tests cannot guarantee